enyone/blog/_posts/2016-01-01-Configuring-USB-WWAN-devices-to-OpenWRT.md

 # Configuring USB WWAN devices to OpenWRT

-I used Huawei E5377 while doing this.
+I used Huawei E5377 while doing this and assumed you should have basic GNU/Linux and USB knowledge.

 end of TL;DR so now go and read...